COPD - how to use a nebulizer

 Taking Care of Your Nebulizer

 You will need to clean your nebulizer to prevent bacteria from growing in it, since bacteria can cause a lung infection.
 It takes some time to clean your nebulizer and keep it working properly.
-Be sure to unplug the machine before cleaning.
+Be sure to unplug the machine before cleaning it.

 After each use: